Creating the textures and underpaintings in this workshop is messy.

 - A support surface slightly larger than your paper

-- Ruler, scissors, masking tape
+- Ruler, scissors, masking tape, snap cutter (from the hardware store)

 - Enthusiasm and a sense of adventure.